Jahan08/Introduction-to-Molecular-Modeling-in-Drug-Discovery/README.md

  # Key Points From Module 7:

- * Structure differences btween crystals of the same receptor were important to consider when plan ning virtual screening
+ * Structure differences btween crystals of the same receptor were important to consider when planning virtual screening
  * Shape-based and structure-based virtual screens resulted in comparable enrichment
  * Hits that are different from a crystal strcuture ligand usually do not return a docking score that correlates with binding affinity
  * Validating screening methods is very important